History of the Bridge

 Installation of the temporary truss, December 2011

-The refurbishment works are due to commence in late winter 2014 and will be delivered by Balfour Beatty Civil Engineering Ltd, (BBCEL) working on behalf of the Council.
-The work will be delivered using a phased approach as follows:
+The refurbishment works commenced in late winter 2014 and have been successfully completed by Balfour Beatty Civil Engineering Ltd, (BBCEL) working on behalf of the Council.